cyruzzo/AboveVTT/safari/README.md

      `https://appstoreconnect.apple.com/access/integrations/api`
   - Generate a new API key with “App Manager” role (a Team Key will be convenient).
   - Collect the "Issuer ID" and "Key ID" from this page and update safari/env
-  - Download the .p8 file and store it securely (this is really the only sensitive thing here).
+  - Download the .p8 file and store it as `safari/appkey.p8`
-  - For local build script execute this:
+  - For local build script execute this (securely stores credentials for local build):
-      `cd safari; source appconnect_setup.sh FILENAME_YOU_DOWNLOADED`
+      `cd safari; source appconnect_setup.sh appkey.p8`
- - For github actions: put the contents of that file into github secrets:
-      `base64 P8FILE_YOU_DOWNLOADED | pbcopy` and paste to github

 - We need to collect the relevant Provisioning Profiles.
 Easiest way is to delete all that exist on local machine (or move temporarily) and then do builds of ONLY